How DFDS is structured to better serve our customers

 Environmental and social responsibility initiatives and cooperation with public institutions.

-Across divisions and business units, freight services generate around 80% of DFDS' total revenue and passenger services generate around 20%
+Freight services generate 83% of DFDS' total revenue and passenger services generate 16%:

 Our policies for corporate governance, diversity and remuneration are continuously evaluated with due consideration to current legislation, practice and recommendations.